jhagon/sample_tracker/DEVEL.markdown

 end
 ```

-We have introduced the same helper functions as before but @sort_column@
+We have introduced the same helper functions as before but `sort_column`
 is slightly different because we only need to sort on fields from the
 sample and flag tables.
 We must also define a samples list which is
 done with a similar join as before.
 Now the samples section on the user